This post may contain affiliate links. Please read our disclosure policy.

 Make the muffin batter

-• Preheat your oven to 400ยฐF.
-Grease or line a standard 12-cup muffin tin that is light in color, and set it aside.
+• Preheat your oven to 400°F. Grease or line a 12-cup muffin tin and set aside.

-• In a large bowl, place the flour, xanthan gum, cornstarch, baking powder, baking soda, salt, and granulated sugar, and whisk to combine well.
+• In a large bowl, whisk together the flour, xanthan gum (if using), cornstarch, baking powder, baking soda, salt, and sugar.

-• Transfer 1 tablespoon of the dry ingredients to a small bowl, add the blueberries and toss to coat.
-Set the berries aside.
+• Set aside 1 tablespoon of the dry mixture.
+Toss the blueberries in that flour to coat.

-• Create well in center of large bowl of dry ingredients and add the wet mixture.
-Mix until just combined.
-The batter will be quite thick, but soft.
+• Create a well in the center of the dry ingredients.
+Add the wet mixture and mix until just combined.
+The batter will be thick.

-• Divide the batter evenly between the 12 prepared muffin wells, filling the wells almost completely.
+• Divide the batter evenly among the muffin cups.
 Smooth the tops with wet fingers.

-• Brush the tops lightly with the optional melted butter, and sprinkle the tops lightly with the optional coarse sugar.
+• Brush tops with melted butter and sprinkle with coarse sugar, if using.

 Bake the muffins

-• Remove the muffins from the oven and place the pan on a wire rack.
-Allow the muffins to cool in the pan for 10 minutes before transferring to a wire rack to cool completely.
+• Let muffins cool in the tin for 10 minutes before transferring to a wire rack.

 Video